-Halfway through the first season of Star Trek, the Enterprise got a shuttlecraft and, eventually, a place to put it in.
+Halfway through the first season of The Original Series, the Enterprise got a shuttlecraft and, eventually, a place to put it in.

 I worked up sketches for it.
 But AMT, who were going to build the model in their shops in Phoenix in exchange for being able to market the kit of the Enterprise, felt it was beyond their capabilities, so it was designed by Gene Winfield, an automotive designer who had a custom body shop that primarily serviced the automotive industry through AMT.
 The Galileo as everybody knows it today was not my design.
 Overall I was a little disappointed but I think within their capabilities it was a good solution.
 And it did work, obviously.
 People did accept it.